✍🎵🎸Garry Miles -- is 85 in the year 2024 and 86 in the year 2025; b.11/27/1939

 In 1999, “Higher” by Creed peaked at number 13 on the Canada pop singles chart.

-In 2021, “I Bet You Think About Me (Taylor's Version) (from The Vault)” by Taylor Swift and Chris Stapleton peaked at number 17 on the Canada pop singles chart.
+In 2021, “I Bet You Think About Me (Taylor's Version) (From The Vault)” by Taylor Swift featuring Chris Stapleton peaked at number 17 on the Canada pop singles chart.

 In 1971, “I'd Love To Change The World” by Ten Years After peaked at number 10 on the Canada pop singles chart.